 We know there is a lot here.
 We didn't want you to miss any of the steps because you all are in many different stages of this process.
 Just review the steps and use the resources in the stage where you are.
 We are sure it will be helpful.
 If you don't find what you are looking for–and even if you do–schedule an appointment with an adviser to map out your strategy.

-We recognize that there are many unique challenges during this unprecedented time, and we are here to support you.
+We recognize that this is a time of are many unique challenges and we want you to know, we are here to support you.
 To ensure the highest level of service is still available to our students, alumni, and employers, the Career Center team has answered some of the most frequently asked questions about our ongoing remote operations.

 How can I access the Career Center’s services?